securityguy/DMRcmd/README.md

 monitor DMR traffic, view the source and destination IDs, and program a radio to duplicate the traffic.

-DMRcmd is intended for use on a private network.
+DMRcmd is intended for use on a private secure network.
 While it ignores traffic from unauthenticated sources, the DMR data packets are sent in unauthenticated UDP datagrams, making it easy to forge datagrams and trigger events.

 Users **must** ensure that this program it **not** used in a way that places persons or